chuanqizhu2022/MPF-grain-growth/README.md

 This is a basic multi-phase-field model that can simulate the growth of grains .

-You can extend this model based on your needs.
+You can change the parameters and extend this model based on your needs.

 Dowdload the code by enter the terminal command in your folder: